icrawearable/icrawearable.github.io/_speakers/zijian_wang.md

 <p><b> Talk Title </b></p>

-Project Aria: A new tool for egocentric multi-modal AI research
+Aria Glasses: An open-science wearable device for egocentric multi-modal AI research

 <p><b> Talk Description </b></p>

-Egocentric, multi-modal data as available on future augmented reality (AR) devices provides unique challenges and opportunities for machine perception.
-These future devices will need to be all-day wearable in a socially acceptable form-factor to support always available, context-aware and personalized AI applications.
-Our team at Meta Reality Labs Research built the Aria device, an egocentric, multi-modal data recording and streaming device with the goal to foster and accelerate research in this area.
-In this paper, we describe the Aria device hardware including its sensor configuration and the corresponding software tools that enable recording and processing of such data.
+Augmented reality (AR) glasses will profoundly re-shape how we design assistive AI technolgoies, including healthcare robotics, by harnessing human experience and training powerful AI models using egocentric data sources.
+We introduce Aria, the all-day wearable, socially acceptable form-factor glasses to support always available, context-aware and personalized AI applications.
+Its industry-leading hardware specs, multi-modal data recording and streaming features, along with open-source software, datasets and community, make Aria the go-to platform for egocentric AI research and are quickly accelerating this emerging research field.
+In this talk, I will give an overview of the Aria ecosystem, recent advances in state-of-the-art egocentric machine perception, available open-source Aria software tools, as well as discussing the challenges and opportunities related to wearable/healthcare robotics research.

 <p><b> Speaker Bio </b></p>

-Zijian is a Research Scientist at Meta.
-His research interest is multi-robot systems, for which he designs distributed planning and control algorithms that enable a group of intelligent robots to either collaborate on a common task, or compete among adversarial agents.
+Dr. Zijian Wang is a Research Engineer at Meta’s Reality Lab Research division.
+His research interests include Augmented Reality (AR) glasses, 3D computer vision, contextual AI, hardware-software co-optimization, and robotics.
+Prior to joining Meta, he obtained his Ph.D. degree in 2019 advised by Prof. Mac Schwager from Stanford University, where he worked on planning and control for multi-robot systems.